NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/6. Tree/1. Unbalanced Binary Search Tree/README.md

 ## Characteristics

-The time complexity of the insert, search and delete operation on a Binary Search Tree is defined:
+The time complexity of the insert, search and delete operation on a Unbalanced Binary Search Tree is defined:
 - Insertion:
-    - O(n), in case of an unbalanced tree (where the difference between the height of the left subtree and right subtree is more than x, where x is usually equal to 1).
+    - O(N), where the difference between the height of the left subtree and right subtree is more than x, where x is usually equal to 1.
 An unbalanced tree has the tendency to become a linked list.
 O(N) is derived from traversing (almost) each node, like a linear data structure.
-    - O(log(n)), in case of a balanced tree (where the difference between the height of the left subtree and right subtree is not more than x, where x is usally equal to 1).
-A balanced tree allows ~halving the number of nodes to visit during each node traversal.

     <img src=BalancedAndUnbalancedTree.jpg width=70% height=70%>
 - Search:
-    - O(n), in case of an unbalanced tree.
-    - O(log(n)), in case of a balanced tree.
+    - O(N)
 - Deletion:
-    - O(n), in case of an unbalanced tree.
-    - O(log(n)), in case of a balanced tree.

-  Just like Insertion, Deletion also requires searching for the node that must be deleted.
+    - O(N), just like Insertion, Deletion also requires searching for the node that must be deleted.
 Re-arrange the tree after a node has been deleted is independent of the number of nodes.
 As for that it is consider O(1), constant time complexity.

 The space complexity is defined:
-- Insertion, deletion, search: O(n) in case of a unbalanced tree and O(log(n)) in case of a balanced tree.
+- Insertion, deletion, search: O(N)

 ## Applicability

 Standard language applications:

-- std::set & std::map in C++ use a BST variant
+- T.B.D.

 ## Implementation